abeerscode/Cpp-Practice-Code/readme.md

-#run command

-1.  g++ FileName.cpp -o FileName
-2.  ./FileName

-#Commit and Push

-1. git remote -v ---> Make sure it’s linked
+# Only once for the first commit in a new repository

+1. git init --> Initialize Git (if not already)
-2. git add . ---> Stage your new project
+2. git add . --> Add all files in the folder
-3. git commit -m "comments" ---> Save commit
+3. git commit -m "Initial commit" --> Commit your files
+4. git branch -M main --> Rename your local branch to 'main'
+5. git remote add origin https://github.com/githubUsername/FileName.git --> Add your GitHub remote
-4. git push origin main ---> Upload to GitHub
+6. git push -u origin main --> Push your code to GitHub

-#Always clone your GitHub repo instead of manually creating a folder: git clone https://github.com//.git
+# Commit and Push

-1. rm ptc1
+1. git add.
-2. git add -A
-3. git commit -m "comments"
+2. git commit -m "comments"
-4. git push
+3. git push origin main

 #Check linked Repositor --> git remote -v